 At the time, we pointed out why savvy gold investors knew better.
 They realize that the nation’s most powerful institutions – Wall Street banks and the Federal government – don’t like Bitcoin.
 This hatred by the establishment is something the cryptocurrency shares with gold.

-These institutions have spent more than a century building a crooked financial and currency system which benefits them.
+These institutions have spent more than a century building a crooked financial and currency system that benefits them.
 The futures market is one tool they use to vigorously defend it.

 However, there are still those hoping for a Bitcoin ETF to gain approval.
 Let them be warned.